Facts About Zambia's Culture, Geography, and History

 10. The Zambian forest beside the Victoria Falls receives “rain” 24 hours a day, seven days a week!

-9. Zambians enjoy telling stories and convering in their spare time
+9. Zambians enjoy telling stories and conversing in their spare time

 8. Zambians expect friendly persons to call on them unannounced